On Motion Blur and Deblurring in Visual Place Recognition: Introduction

 \item Building on the outcomes of the first two contributions, various adaptive deblurring scenarios are evaluated, along with their associated computational costs.
 These assessments provide valuable insights to guide future experiments involving selective deblurring tailored to VPR-specific challenges, paving the way for advancements in blur-aware VPR techniques. \end{itemize}

-The rest of the paper is organized as follows. \sect{sec:work} provides an overview of the related work in the domain of VPR under motion blur and image deblurring. \sect{sec:building} presents Blurry Places benchmark.
-The experimental setup is discussed in \sect{sec:setup}, while the obtained results are presented in \sect{sec:results}.
-Finally, conclusions are drawn in \sect{sec:conclusions}.
+The paper is organized as follows: \sect{sec:work} reviews related work on VPR under motion blur and deblurring; \sect{sec:building} introduces the Blurry Places benchmark; \sect{sec:setup} details the experimental setup; \sect{sec:results} presents the results; and \sect{sec:conclusions} draws conclusions.